abunchofhacks/Epicinium/README.md

 # Epicinium

 Epicinium is a multiplayer strategy game with simultaneous turns where nature is a finite resource, available for Windows, Mac and Linux.

-It is released 12 October 2020 on [Steam](https://store.steampowered.com/app/1286730/Epicinium/) and [itch.io](https://abunchofhacks.itch.io/epicinium).
+Epicinium was released on October 12th, 2020 as a free game on [Steam](https://store.steampowered.com/app/1286730/Epicinium/) and [itch.io](https://abunchofhacks.itch.io/epicinium).
+In this repository, the full source code (excluding proprietary Steam integrations) is made available under the AGPL-3.0 License.

 Epicinium is being developed by [A Bunch of Hacks](https://abunchofhacks.coop), a worker cooperative for video game and software development from the Netherlands.
 Contact us at [info@epicinium.nl](mailto:info@epicinium.nl).

+## Support

+Epicinium is and will remain free software.
+If you wish to support Epicinium and A Bunch of Hacks, you have the option to [name-your-own-price](https://abunchofhacks.itch.io/epicinium/purchase) or [buy the game's soundtrack](https://store.steampowered.com/app/1442600/Epicinium__Extended_Soundtrack/).

 ## Contents